The new pay docking rules set out by the Fair Labor Standards Act (FLSA) are difficult to understand.

 Pay Docking Scenarios

 There are several different types of exemptions for salaried employees’ pay, which includes:

 - If they do not work for a week, you do not owe them pay.

-- If an employee is subject to penalties associated with violating safety rules, he/she can receive reduced pay.
+- If an employee is subject to penalties associated with violating safety rules, they can receive reduced pay.

 - If an employee quits mid-week, employers cannot only pay for the actual days worked.

-- If an employee’s absence falls under the Family and Medical Leave Act (FMLA), an employer can convert the salaried employee into an hourly employee only during the time he/she is on leave without eliminating the employee’s exempt status.
+- If an employee’s absence falls under the Family and Medical Leave Act (FMLA), an employer can convert the salaried employee into an hourly employee only during the time they are on leave without eliminating the employee’s exempt status.
+This is an acceptable pay docking exemption.
 This is only possible under certain circumstances, so it is best to contact your local Labor board.

 Ninja Gig does not give legal advice; so if you have any questions, consider contacting legal counsel or your state for additional information.
 Ninja Gig offers employers the ability to easily accept job applications online.
 Sign up today and experience Ninja Gig free for 14 days.